zpostfacto/vjson/README.md

   Does not remember formatting or retain these extra options, so this library cannot be used to modify a file and retain source formatting.

-# BUILDING

-Add ``vjson.cpp`` to your project and compile it.

-# REALLY?
-ANOTHER JSON PARSER?
+# Really?
+Another JSON parser?

-Our biggest complaint with other json parsers is how tedius it can be to write code to load up a file.
+Our biggest complaint with other JSON parsers is how tedius it can be to write code to load up a file.
 Specifically:

 - Accessing elements of arrays/maps that are missing or the wrong type requiress too many temporary variables and ``if`` checks.
-- Handling "bool"-ish values in a generous way, such as treating a numeric 0 as false.
+- Handling "Booleanish" values in a reasonably generous way, such as treating a numeric 0 as false.

-If you want to be extremely strict about extra keys, value of the wrong type, etc then there really is no shortcut for writing detailed, explicit error handling.
-This interface makes it easy write that kind of code when the situation calls for it.
-But in our experience it's more common to have the more modest aim to do "something reasonable" with a malformed document, with the least amount of effort possible.
+If you want to be extremely strict about extra/missing keys, values of the wrong type, etc. then there really is no shortcut for writing detailed, explicit error handling.  vjson makes it easy write that kind of code when the situation calls for it.
+It's when you have the more modest aim of doing "something reasonable" with a malformed document, with the least amount of effort possible, that vjson shines.
 If a key is missing, supply the default in a single function call.
 If an array or object is missing, act as if it is empty.
 If a value is present, but the wrong type, act as if it it missing.
-Basically, we don't want every other line to be error handling.
+When loadingparsing a document that is supposed to be a single JSON object, just fail if the input is some other JSON value, and don't make me write an explicit check for that case.

+TL;DR: Error handling should not constitute the majority of the code to load up a document, when your goal is simply "do something reasonable, and don't crash."

+# Building

+Add ``vjson.cpp`` to your project and compile it.